Echeveria nodulosaItem #6923 USDA Hardiness Zone: 9 - 11

 Unique succulent provides great contrast, with rosettes of absinthe green, vividly painted with red on margins and mid leaf.
 Hummingbirds adore the coral-pink and yellow flowers that appear atop tall bracts in summer.
 Originally from Mexico, this low growing spreader thrives in dry, sandy soil, preferring cool sun to light shade.

-- CareCare InformationProvide a well-drained soil in full sun.
-After establishment, water infrequently during the hot season.
+- CareCare InformationThrives in well-drained, average to rocky, lean soil.
+Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
+Reduce watering frequency once established.
+Do not over fertilize.
 Divide clumps every 2 to 3 years in early spring.Light Needs:Partial to full sunWatering Needs:Once established, needs only occasional water.